 Four seasons in a day

 For those who didn’t know yet: South Africa is located in the southern hemisphere, which means seasons are opposite to ours.
 We visited the country in the middle of winter.
 Fortunately South Africa knows much milder winters than the Dutch do.
 Yet the weather in Cape Town has a live of its own.
-Especially in winter it often happens you start your day in autumn, by the time you’re ready for lunch it begins to feel like summer but that was only April’s fool because it was just a quick hello from spring before sunset.
-Although it’s never really winter winter, temperatures can get between 5 to 20 degrees.
+You start your day in autumn, by the time you’re ready for lunch it begins to feel like summer but that was only April’s fool because it was just a quick hello from spring before sunset.
+Temperatures can get between 5 to 20 degrees.
 Yes, also on the same day.
 Take that into account when packing your suitcase!

 Food to die for!

 Or should I say: food to live for.
 Seriously, the food in Cape Town is super tasty, diverse and reasonable priced.
 Take for example The Shortmarket Club, La Mouette and Kloof Street House – to name a few.
 We also had a lovely dinner at Bocca and Seabreeze.
 Unfortunately, not all restaurants are naturally open daily during winter.
 Otherwise we would have loved to have tried The Test Kitchen, Mink & Trout and Foxcroft aswell.
 For a good start of your day you can opt for Jason Bakery, Molten Toffee, Lola’s, Clarke’s Bar or Superette.
 It’s like you’re a kid in a candy store.
 Cape Town is worth a visit for that reason alone.
 Only the Italian can debat about that cuz well, they’re Italian.

 Cape Town is very diverse